Zeal0us/CleanDataProject/README.md

 - Created the second data set is done by using dplyr's group_by and summarize_all with the mean function to get the mean of each column.
 Each row represents the summary of the data when grouped by subject and activity.name

+- Data is tidy because each variable is descriptively named, all lower case, and uses . as a mental seperator for readability, and is easily read in with read.table() (header=TRUE should be set)

 Output locations:
 - ./output.txt
 - ./summary_output.txt